 As the name suggests, B2C is selling or business transactions between a business and the end-user.

 In B2C, product managers are more concerned with the end-user than their customers.
 Product managers can get information about consumers’ preferences through focus groups, surveys, interviews, and user research.

-B2C product managers employ several product management tools daily, analyze user behavior patterns to evaluate what works and needs to be modified, and look for new ways to enhance product UX.
+B2C product managers employ several product management tools daily and analyze user behavior patterns.
+They do this to evaluate what works and needs to be modified and look for new ways to enhance product UX.

 What is the difference between D2C and B2C?

 B2C stands for Business to Consumer, while D2C is for Direct to Consumer.
-Both are commercial phrases that refer to the provider offering services to you, the customer.
+Both commercial phrases refer to the provider offering services to you, the customer.

 D2C brands function without the “intermediaries” that B2C enterprises rely on, such as Amazon.
 Every transaction and interaction in D2C is between customers and the brand.